s-archer/reference-architectures/dns/readme.md

 Despite its popularity, BIND requires significant maintenance multiple times a year primarily due to vulnerabilities, patches, and upgrades.
 It can be downloaded freely, but needs servers (an additional cost, including support contracts) and an operating system.
 In addition, BIND typically scales to only 50,000 responses per second (RPS), making it vulnerable to both legitimate and malicious DNS surges.

 ## A Cloud Native SaaS-Based Solution
-The F5® Distributed Cloud DNS reference architecture provides a smarter way to respond and scale to DNS queries and takes into account a variety of network conditions and situations to distribute user application requests and application services based on business policies, data center conditions, network conditions, and application performance.
+The F5® Distributed Cloud DNS provides a smarter way to respond and scale to DNS queries and takes into account a variety of network conditions and situations to distribute user application requests and application services based on business policies, data center conditions, network conditions, and application performance.

 Instead of worrying about DNS outages and purchasing additional DNS infrastructure to combat surges, streamline your application deployment and management with automation and SaaS-based DNS from F5.
-Achieving a high-performance, responsive app experience requires consistent, scalable DNS functionality.
-Distributed Cloud DNS provides just that—so you can deliver fast, secure, and available applications across hybrid and multi-cloud environments.
+Achieving a high-performance, responsive app experience requires consistent, scalable DNS services.
+F5® Distributed Cloud DNS provides just that—so you can deliver fast, secure, and available applications across hybrid and multi-cloud environments.

 # Referece Architecture

 ## Architecture Overview
 The DNS infrastructure consists of the following main components:
 - Legitimate User [The Resolution Client]
-    - Is the initiator that needs to resolve a DNS name and type, for example the fully qualified domain name (FQDN) for www.example.com.
+    - Is the initiator that needs to resolve a DNS name (and record type[^5]), for example the fully qualified domain name (FQDN) for www.example.com.
 - LDNS (Local DNS)
     - Recursive resolver or full-service resolver configured as the primary resolver for the Resolution Client
 - Root Servers